 If you follow my Instastory on Instagram you probably saw me make this Quinoa Tabbouleh Salad Recipe a million times already!
 I can describe this salad to you in just one word: AMAZING!

 Once you make this Quinoa Tabbouleh Salad you won’t have tabbouleh any other way I promise you!
 My kids love it so much they want it every single day.
-Which is why I make a huge amount of it so we have leftovers for the next day and they still fight over the leftovers!
+This is why I make a huge amount of it so we have leftovers for the next day and they still fight over the leftovers!

 This Quinoa Tabbouleh Salad recipe is actually also great for meal prepping because they are just ready for you the next few days in the fridge and still oh good!
 They are also Vegan by the way.
 Someone sent me a DM asking me if the Pomegranate molasses was vegan and yes it is.